ilovequant/h1b_stat/README.md

 * Used hashtables to store the numbers of interest corresponding to the occupation as well as the state
 * wrote to .txt file

+## Run Instruction
+You can run h1b_counting.py with the following command from within the current directory:
+'''
+./run.sh
+'''

+You can run the test with the following command from within the insight_testsuite folder:
+'''
+insight_testsuite~$ ./run_tests.sh
+'''